To Kiding with Engineers Without Borders (EWB) Australia

 After the hike up everyone just sort of relaxed at the chief’s house while waiting for the wonderful ladies of the house to prepare lunch.
 While the rest of the group were resting, we took the opportunity to discuss the plans for the next few days with Joli, the captain of the group.
 After discussions, it was decided that the group shall have opportunities to interact with different village members to understand the problems that they face, attend workshops conducted by the facilitators, tour around the village, as well as recreational activities.

 After temperatures cooled down a bit, we proceeded with a village tour around the village.
 We first started with a visit to the church building of the village.
 The walk there was easy, crossing some bamboo bridges.
-The reason why we brought the group to the church was to show them the main place of worship for the villagers, as well as to show them the architectural design of the place.
+The reason why we brought the group to the church was to show them the main place of worship for the villagers.
+We also want to show them the architectural design of the place.

 After the visit to the village church, we took a slight hike to the village view point and the view was stunning as usual.
 Our guests were all in awe of the sight of the Padawan mountains in full from the view point.
 Not surprisingly, everyone whipped out their cell phone cameras and started taking pictures of the mountain range.